10 Things to Do in Nashville in July

 Bluegrass Along the Harpeth Festival| ©Katelyn Reimers

-Bluegrass is one of the traditional American musical genres and its main festival is held every year during the fourth week of July in Franklin, a county located just outside Nashville that is characterized by its gastronomy and art exhibits found in different parts of the city.
+Bluegrass is one of America's traditional musical genres, and its main festival is held every year during the fourth week of July in Franklin, a county located on the outskirts of Nashville that is known for its cuisine and art exhibitions found throughout the city.

-The Bluegrass Along the Harpeth Festival is one of the most attended events in Tennessee and is a celebration that in addition to music performances includes dancing, food booths, art exhibits, talks by local artists and musical performance contests, making it an ideal activity to visit with the family.
+The Bluegrass Along the Harpeth Festival is one of the most popular events in Tennessee and is a celebration that, in addition to music shows, includes dancing, food stalls, art exhibitions, talks by local artists, and music performance contests, making it an ideal activity for families.

-In addition, proceeds from the event go to charity and the promotion of bluegrass music in the United States.
+In addition, the proceeds from the event go to charity and to the promotion of bluegrass music in the United States.

 Details of interest